 Savor Your Favorite Delicacy

-Order your favorite pizza or pasta or whatever you like.
+Order your favorite pizza, pasta, or whatever you like.
 Focus on the aroma.
-Taste it by taking nibbles and let yourself savor each bite.
+Taste it by taking nibbles, and let yourself savor each bite.
 Think about its taste and the flavors felt by your taste buds.
-Concentrate on the entire process from the point you take a bite till when you gulp it.
+Concentrate on the entire process, from the point you take a bite until you gulp it.

 Here, the sense of taste is used and the cognitive process to identify the flavors using our mind is active.